Part 1: OVERVIEW

 • Major Grants.
 In considering the Foundation’s operational model, the trustees acknowledge the value of working with trusted third parties to deliver projects in line with its priorities to maximise the impact of its support and where other organisations have greater expertise.

 • Hardship Grants.
 The Foundation will administer a small grants and donations programme to support individuals in need.
-Applications will only be considered via third party referrals.

 • Small Grants.
 The Small grants programme will allow the Foundation to support a diverse programme of smaller projects, with more immediate impact and also allow the Foundation to open funds for focussed projects – inviting partners to apply for projects that meet our priorities or needs.